What is Assault?

 Every assault is different.
 Some cases involve reacting under duress, others involve a momentary loss of self-control, others involve an accident, and others involve self-defense or acting out of necessity.
-Most times, assault allegations are based on an injury and statement of one other person only telling one side of the story.
+Most times, assault allegations are based on an injury and the statement of one person only telling one side of the story.
 Sometimes that story includes false, exaggerated, or inconsistent claims.
 There are always two sides to a story.
 Make sure your side is heard by an attorney strong enough to represent your interests.

 Assault is defined as the act of recklessly or knowingly causing or attempting to cause physical harm to another.
 It can be charged as a misdemeanor or felony depending on the circumstances.
 Most times it is charged as a 1st degree misdemeanor.